 How to get to Castle Hill?
 You have three options here.
 You can climb the stairs or take a free lift – both can be found right next to the #IloveNice sign and Hôtel Suisse.
 Or take a pleasant walk up to Castle Cemetery from Nice Old Town (entrance on Rue Rossetti).
 We recommend going up one way and down the other.

-Interesting fact.
-Every day at noon sharp (except July 14th) you can hear an explosion in the old town area coming from Castle Hill.
+Fun fact.
+Every day at noon sharp (except July 14th), you can hear an explosion in the old town area coming from Castle Hill.
 But don’t be scared!
-It’s a firework commemorating the city’s midday cannon tradition dating from the 1860s when the wife of a British officer couldn’t remember going back home for lunch.
+It’s a firework commemorating the city’s midday cannon tradition dating from the 1860s, when the wife of a British officer couldn’t remember going back home for lunch.
 So to summon her, he installed a small cannon and had it fired at noon.
 Nowadays, you hear that, you know it’s dinner time!

 Place Massena square

-Place Massena is one of the most impressive places in Nice.
+Place Massena is another iconic and very impressive place in Nice that simply can’t be missed.
 It’s located right between Jardin Albert I and the Old Town, and just a few steps from Promenade des Anglais.
 Place Massena is a 19th-century square lined with neoclassical buildings, cafes, and restaurants.
 Its most characteristic point is Fontaine du Soleil, the Fountain of the Sun, with a bronze sculpture of the Greek god Apollo surrounded by statues representing 5 planets – Earth, Mars, Venus, Mercury, and Saturn.

 Be sure to look up to be impressed by 7 translucent statues, which are the work of art called “Conversation in Nice”.
 If you can, visit the square again at night when the sculptures are randomly illuminated with bright colors, giving the impression that they are talking to each other.
 Oh, and also look down to admire a floor with a distinctive black and white checkerboard pattern.

-While on the square be sure to also visit nearby Fontaine Miroir d’Eau located along Promenade du Paillon, the largest green space in the city.
+While at the Place Massena, don’t miss the nearby Fontaine Miroir d’Eau located along Promenade du Paillon, the largest green space in the city.
 It’s a shallow pool/fountain creating an amazing water mirror, perfect for unforgettable photos.

 Place Massena hosts many public events, like the colorful Nice Carnival, the military parade on Bastille Day, and many concerts.
 It’s a place that simply can’t be missed during your time in Nice.